 In Logical Reasoning, finding the main point will often involve quickly isolating the author’s conclusion and simply recognizing it among the answer choices.

-In Reading Comprehension, the main point is much less likely to be expressed in an single sentence; forming an effective prephrase will often require a broad understanding of the passage as a whole, and a search for the answer choice that most closely relays your prephrased answer.
-So, when you encounter Main Point questions in Reading Comprehension, always prephrase an answer, but prepare to be a bit more flexible as you consider the choices provided!
+In Reading Comprehension, the main point is much less likely to be expressed in a single sentence.
+Forming an effective prephrase will often require a broad understanding of the passage as a whole.
+You’ll need to search for the answer choice that most closely relays your prephrased answer.
+So, when you encounter Main Point questions in Reading Comprehension, always prephrase an answer, but prepare to be a bit more flexible as you consider the answer choices!